microsoft/terminal/doc/specs/#1571 - New Tab Menu Customization/#1571 - New Tab Menu Customization.md

   manually.
   - `"name"`, `"commandline"` or `"source"`: These three properties are used to filter the list of profiles, based on the matching property in the profile itself.
-The value is a regex to string compare the profile's value with.
+The value is a string to compare with the corresponding property in the profile.
+A full string comparison is done - not a regex or partial string match.

 The "default" new tab menu could be imagined as the following blob of json: